 - Liver disease

-- Multiple disease conditions that are very difficult to manage.
+- Multiple disease conditions that make management difficult

 - Unexplained weight loss

 A timely, accurate diagnosis is essential for effective treatment.
 That’s why BEVS has invested in leading-edge diagnostic equipment and offers a full range of testing capabilities on site, including:

 - Sophisticated diagnostic imaging to “see” inside your pet non-invasively; our technology includes digital X-rays, ultrasound and echocardiography, CT scans and fluoroscopy (“moving picture” X-rays)

 - Interventional radiology (IR) refers to advanced imaging techniques used to guide the delivery of materials for diagnostic and therapeutic purposes.
 IR procedures include endoscopic placement of tracheal, urethral, and esophageal stents.
 This minimally invasive approach facilitates shorter hospital stays, decreased pain, and a more rapid return to function compared to surgery.

 - Endoscopy, a minimally invasive procedure using a tiny video camera attached to the end of a flexible or rigid tube.
 This procedure allows the doctor to directly examine inside surfaces of hollow organs, find and extract foreign bodies, and collect biopsy samples of tumors or other lesions.
 The various types of endoscopy we perform include:

 - Bronchoscopy to examine the bronchial tubes (airways)